FOGProject/fog-docs/docs/installation/network-setup/proxy-dhcp.md

 title: Proxy DHCP with dnsmasq
 description: Configuration of a proxy dhcp service like dnsmasq to use fog as a pxeboot server
 aliases:
     - Proxy DHCP with dnsmasq
     - Using FOG with an unmodifiable DHCP server
-   - ProxyDHCP
     - Proxy DHCP
 tags:
     - pxe
     - ipxe